home-assistant/home-assistant.io/source/_integrations/rtsp_to_webrtc.markdown

 ha_domain: rtsp_to_webrtc
 ---

 The `rtsp_to_webrtc` integration registers with `camera` to provide WebRTC live streams for any RTSP camera.
-The integration initiates a connection to a [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC) proxy server that converts an RTSP stream to a WebRTC stream.
+The integration initiates a connection to a [RTSPtoWeb](https://github.com/deepch/RTSPtoWeb) or [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC) proxy server that converts an RTSP stream to a WebRTC stream.

+The integraton configuration requires the URL to your server (e.g. `http://example.com:8083`) and will automatically discover which type of server you have.

 {% include integrations/config_flow.md %}